microsoft/vscode-docs/docs/editor/extension-gallery.md

 Here are a few topics you may find interesting...

-* [Publishing to the Marketplace](/docs/tools/vscecli.md) - Publish your own customization or extension to the VS Code Marketplace
+* [Publishing to the Marketplace](/docs/extensions/publish-extension.md) - Publish your own customization or extension to the VS Code Marketplace
-* [Yo Code](/docs/tools/yocode.md) - Learn how the Yo Code extension generator can scaffold out new extensions and package existing TextMate files.
+* [Extension Generator](/docs/extensions/yocode.md) - Learn how the Yo Code extension generator can scaffold out new extensions and package existing TextMate files.
 * [Extending Visual Studio Code](/docs/extensions/overview.md) - Start learning about VS Code extensibility
 * [Your First Extension](/docs/extensions/example-hello-world.md) - Try creating a simple Hello World extension